mrcavalcanti/mosaicoo/docs/sources/installation/debian.md

 - Installs systemd service (if systemd is available) name `grafana-server.service`
 - The default configuration sets the log file at `/var/log/grafana/grafana.log`
 - The default configuration specifies a SQLite3 db at `/var/lib/grafana/grafana.db`
-- Installs HTML/JS/CSS and other Grafana files at `/usr/share/grafana`
+- Installs HTML/JS/CSS and other Mosaicoo files at `/usr/share/grafana`

 ## Next steps